spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/3-data-flow-stream.md

 usage-detail-sender | usage-cost-processor | usage-cost-logger
 ```

-When these three applications were deployed as standalone applications, you need to set the binding properties that connect these applications and make them as a stream.
+When these three applications are deployed as standalone applications, you need to set the binding properties that connect the applications to make them a stream.

 Instead, Spring Cloud Data Flow lets you deploy all these three streaming applications as a single stream by taking care of the plumbing of one application to the other to form the data flow.